- ARC Centres of Excellence Development Support Fund

 - Establishment Grants for ARC Future Fellows

 Establishment Grants are one-off payments to support ARC Future Fellows at the University of Melbourne.
 To be eligible for central support, matching funding must be provided by the host department/school/faculty on a 2:1 basis.
 Applications for Establishment Grants should be requested at the ARC Future Fellowship proposal stage.
-The scheme is currently open to candidates applying to the 2017 ARC Future Fellowship round.

 - FAPESP - UOM SPRINT Call for Proposals